ManageIQ/manageiq-documentation/appliance_hardening_guide/_topics/keys.md

     procedure.

 This completes the procedure for generating the new key.
-If you have external {{ site.data.product.title }} appliances, you must share this key to ensure your whole {{ site.data.product.title }} infrastructure is using consistent encryption.
+If you have external {{ site.data.product.title_short }} appliances, you must share this key to ensure your whole {{ site.data.product.title_short }} infrastructure is using consistent encryption.
 Failure to use the same key results in encryption and decryption problems.